Gosnell: The Trial of America's Biggest Serial Killer: Reception

-The film's producers alleged that most of the media was refusing to publish reviews to avoid giving it publicity because "it shines a negative light on abortion," and columnist George Will said "The critics' boycott of the film continued the journalists' indifference toward Gosnell's trial."
+The film's producers alleged that most of the media was refusing to publish reviews to avoid giving it publicity.
+Columnist George Will said "The critics' boycott of the film continued the journalists' indifference toward Gosnell's trial."

 In its first week of release, Gosnell earned $1.8M, ranking 11th highest earner.
 The second week earned $1M, ranking 15th.
 The film ran for 10 weeks.

-Producer McAleer is quoted as saying, "We have been banned, blocked, and attacked.
-The mainstream media refused to review the film despite a national release of a movie about a subject [abortion] that is a major political issue.
-NPR refused our advertising, Facebook has blocked our ads, and theaters yanked our film, even though it was a success."

 The film was released on DVD in early 2019 on Amazon, Redbox and Netflix.